bryonh/teamcity-kubernetes/README.md

 # teamcity-kubernetes
-TeamCity multi-node with an external mysql database running on Kubernetes
+TeamCity running on Kubernetes

+_this code base will evolve as my knowledge of Kubernetes evolves_